json-api/json-api/format/index.md

 upon an `include` request parameter.
 This parameter **MUST** specify the relationship using the name used in the `links` section of the primary data.

 If a client supplies an `include` parameter, the server **MUST NOT** include other resource objects in the `linked` section of the compound document.

-> TODO: A **MUST** for what has to be returned, plus a basic pagination spec

 The value of the `include` parameter is a comma-separated (U+002C COMMA, ",") list of relationship paths.
 A relationship path is a dot-separated (U+002E FULL-STOP, ".") list of relationship names.
 Each relationship name **MUST** be identical to the key in the `links` section of its parent resource object.

-> Note: For example, a relationship path would be something like `comments.author`, where
-> `comments` is a relationship listed under a `posts` resource object, and `author` is a
-> relationship listed under a `comments` resource object.
+> Note: For example, a relationship path could be `comments.author`, where `comments` is a relationship listed under a `posts` resource object, and `author` is a relationship listed under a `comments` resource object.

 <!-- <div class="example"> -->
 For instance, comments could be requested with a post: